rcl-ssl/docs/api/models.md

 This section contain the model classes for the RCL Public API.

-# AccessToken
+# AuthToken

-Represents an access token
+Represents an authorization token

 | Parameter | Description | Type
 | --- | --- |--- |